‘The Curse Of Oak Island’ Season 5: Reasons Why It May Get Renewed Or Canceled

 The History Channel, however, cannot renew the show if the main players, Rick and Marty Lagina, refuse to return for another season.
 Burns said that Lagina brothers were not reality show people and had always been reluctant about doing more seasons.
 Also, the filming of the series keeps them away from their families for four to five months.

-As they are not fame-crazy television personalities, Lagina brothers might no longer want to stay away from their families and resume filming in arduous conditions.
+As they are not fame-crazy television personalities, the Lagina brothers might no longer want to stay away from their families and resume filming in arduous conditions.

-Series creator is not optimistic about Curse of Oak Island Season 5.
+The series creator is not optimistic about Curse of Oak Island Season 5.
 He told Logic Express that they were not set to return for Season 5.

 In the end, it is up to the History Channel to convince Rick and Marty to keep digging to find out what else could be buried in Oak Island.